Not Just a Dot: the complex UV morphology and underlying properties of Little Red Dots: Dataset Sample Selection

 We cross-matched our sample with existing AGN catalogues in GOODS-S and GOODS-N. None of our sources appear in the pre-JWST AGN catalogues (\citealt{lyu_agn_2022}), which is expected given their limited coverage of high-redshift sources.
 However, six of our sources are included in the MIRI AGN catalogue presented by \citet{lyu_active_2024}.
 Among these, four have photometric redshifts consistent with those reported in \citet{lyu_active_2024}, while the remaining two have uncertain redshift estimates.
 Interestingly, four LRDs (GS197348, GN1001093, GN1061888, and GN1010816) were also identified in \citet{maiolino_jades_2023} and \citet{bunker_jades_2024}.
+The AGN classification carried out in \citet{lyu_active_2024} is primarily based on a significant MIRI photometric excess, consistent with hot dust emission from an obscured torus.
+While such a rising IR SED is atypical for the average LRD population, which often exhibits a flattening beyond $1\,\mu$m (e.g., \citealt{williams_galaxies_2024}), it is important to note that relying on average SEDs may overlook the intrinsic heterogeneity within this class.
+In this context, \citet{perez-gonzalez_what_2024} demonstrated that when MIRI data are included, photometrically selected LRDs display a broad range of behaviors, with some SEDs flattening and others rising, highlighting the diverse nature of the population.
+It is also worth mentioning two notable sources that follow the average LRD shape but exhibit a rising IR SED: the {\it Rosetta Stone} from \citet{juodzbalis_jades_2024} and {\it Virgil} from \citet{iani_midis_2024} and \citet{rinaldi_deciphering_2025}.